IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 # Introduction

-The full automation of management and control for Service Providers' transport  networks�spanning IP/MPLS, optical, and microwave technologies�is crucial to addressing customer demands for high-bandwidth applications, such as ultra-fast  mobile broadband for 5G and fiber connectivity services.
+The full automation of management and control for Service Providers' transport  networks, spanning IP/MPLS, optical, and microwave technologies, is crucial to addressing customer demands for high-bandwidth applications, such as ultra-fast  mobile broadband for 5G and fiber connectivity services.
 The Abstraction and  Control of TE Networks (ACTN) architecture and interfaces enable the automation  and efficient